 Daily Data: Students use a single/double Venn diagrams and Line Plots to collect classroom data relating to a statement written on the board.
 They then write the data as fraction/decimal/percent values.

-Problem of the Day: This is an Aspire-type word problem that is projected on the screen.
+Problem of the Day: This is a standardized test-type word problem that is projected on the screen.
 Students determine the correct answer from 4 answer choices.

 Fluency Builder: This is an activity that checks for fluency in math truths and prepares the students for the upcoming lesson.

 RtI Activity: These are kinesthetic/visual activities designed to specifically align with the students' level of understanding and preferred learning style.